Key Points

 What is Section 269T of Income Tax Act?

-Section 269T provides information regarding provisions related to mode of repayment of loans, deposits or specified advance.
+Section 269T provides information regarding provisions related to mode of repayment of loans, deposits or advance in relation to immovable property.

-Section 269T prohibits any person to repay loan, deposit or specified advance excess amount of Rs.
-20000 in cash if a person wants to repay loan whose:
+Section 269T prohibits any person to repay loan, deposit or advance in relation to immovable property of Rs.20000 or more in cash if a person wants to repay loan whose:

-1) Amount of loan, deposit on specified advance (along with interest) is Rs 20000 or more.
+1) Amount of loan, deposit on advance in relation to immovable property (along with interest) is Rs 20000 or more.

 Example: Amount of loan to be repaid is Rs.
 12000 and interest thereon is Rs.
 9000 then in aggregate it exceeds Rs.
 20000.